alantech/alanlang-docs/src/builtins/type_coercion.md

 toString(Result<Stringifiable>): string
 ```

-These coersions will not fail.
+These coercions will not fail.
 When converting down into an integer of a smaller bitsize, numbers larger than that integer's `INT_MAX` are pegged at `INT_MAX`, smaller than `INT_MIN` pegged at `INT_MIN` and `NaN` or strings that aren't actually integers are converted to `0`.
 This may be changed to a `Result` type that requires a user-defined default value on failure. `Result` types wrapping a type that can also be converted to a string directly, with either the string version of the result, or the error message.